ugurkocde/AutoPilot_Import_GUI/README.md

 Blog post with additional infos:

 Here is the link to [Powershell Gallery](https://www.powershellgallery.com/packages/Get-WindowsAutopilotImportGUI) where you will find the source code.
-This is the same as the .ps1 file you find in this repository.
+This is the Script which will be downloaded if you run "Install-Script Get-WindowsAutopilotImportGui" which is the same as the .ps1 file you find in this repository.

 ## How it looks like